The Wheaton Blog

 - Difficult/Frustrating Communication

 Communication is key with any service provider.
-The more and better communication you have with the provider, the safer and more secure you’ll feel with the company.
+The more and better communication you have with the provider, the safer and more secure you’ll feel with the moving company.
 Before move day, you should be contacted by your mover several times to set expectations and answer questions.
 During the move, your move coordinator and/or driver should keep you updated on what’s going on and when you can expect them for delivery at your new location.

 Most negative reviews movers get are because of miscommunication.
 With a dearth of information comes extreme stress and worry about your goods.
 To avoid such a situation, set up communication goals with your move coordinator before your move so you know what to expect before, during, and after the movers pick up your items.